jupyterhub/zero-to-jupyterhub-k8s/doc/source/troubleshooting.rst

    for more information.``

    Execute ``gcloud auth application-default login`` and follow the prompts.
-   The provided link in the error message has other options for advanced use cases.
+   The provided link in the error message has additional options for advanced use cases.

 2. ``ERROR: (gcloud.container.clusters.create) ResponseError: code=503,
    message=Project staeiou-5f880 is not fully initialized with the default